City of Olympia

 - Ability to possess a firearm in accordance with Federal or State regulations is a condition of continuing employment.

-- Conviction of a misdemeanor crime of domestic violence may result in not being hired or termination of employment as a commissioned police officer.
+- Conviction of a misdemeanor crime of domestic violence may result in not being hired or termination of employment as a corrections officer.

 - Supplemental information

-- Contacts with suspects and prisoners are negative by nature and require a great deal of sensitivity, alertness and interpersonal skill, and the technical knowledge to deal with physical force.
+- Contacts with prisoners are negative by nature and require a great deal of sensitivity, alertness and interpersonal skill.